jmwerner/Jitter/README.md

 Jitter
 ======

 Julia module for interfacing with the Twitter streaming API, posting tweets, reading tweets, or watching your friends tweet in real time.
 Jitter functions as a wrapper for the [twython](https://github.com/ryanmcgrath/twython) Python module.
-View the [twython](https://github.com/ryanmcgrath/twython) module's GitHub page for installation information.
+View the [twython](https://github.com/ryanmcgrath/twython) module's GitHub page for installation information and the [Python](https://www.python.org/) project's page for installation information.

 --